-Coconino County Recovery Court is a voluntary, court-supervised substance abuse treatment program for persons charged with criminal offenses in Coconino County who are determined through an eligibility interview to be “high need” for substance abuse treatment and “high risk” of failing standard probation services.
+Coconino County Recovery Court is a voluntary, court-supervised substance use treatment program for persons charged with criminal offenses in Coconino County who are determined through an eligibility interview to be “high need” for substance treatment and “high risk” of failing probation services.

-Recovery Court includes regular court appearances before the designated Recovery Court judge, intensive substance abuse treatment (including both individual and group counseling), frequent and random drug testing, intensive probation oversight, engagement in recovery support groups, pro-social activities, and full-time employment or education.
-The program duration is a minimum of one year.
+Recovery Court includes regular court appearances before the designated Recovery Court judge, intensive substance use treatment (including both individual and group counseling), frequent and random substance testing, intensive probation oversight, engagement in recovery support groups, pro-social activities, and full-time employment or education.
+The program duration is a minimum of 15 months.
 Successful completion and graduation from Recovery Court usually results in early termination of probation and/or dismissal of charges.
 Failure to successfully complete Recovery Court results in imposition of the sentence set forth in the Recovery Court plea agreement.

-The mission of Recovery Court is to promote recovery, abstinence and accountability through a court-supervised treatment program which reduces crime, improves community safety and leads to a healthier, more productive lifestyle
+The mission of Recovery Court is to promote recovery and accountability through a court-supervised treatment program which reduces crime, improves community safety and leads to a healthier, more productive lifestyle.

-Since 2001, DUI/Drug Court (now Recovery Court), has served 816 participants, with an overall graduation rate of seventy-eight percent.
+Since 2001, DUI/Drug Court (now Recovery Court), has served thousands of participants, with an overall graduation rate of seventy-eight percent.
 In FY2016, seventeen percent of the new participants were employed when they entered the program, while at their graduation eighty-nine percent were employed.
 Recovery Court participants provide an average of 2,000 hours of community service per year.
-Recovery Court graduations are held at noon on the first Wednesday of each month in Division 3 of Coconino County Superior Court.
-The public is welcome to attend
+Recovery Court graduations are held at noon on the first Wednesday of each month in Courtroom E of Coconino County Superior Court.
+The public is welcome to attend.

 Getting into Recovery Court